keboola/python-component/README.md

 `TableDefinition` object serves as a result container containing all the information needed to store the Table into the Storage.
+It contains the manifest file representation and initializes all attributes available in the manifest.

 There are convenience methods for result processing and manifest creation `CommonInterface.write_table_def_manifest`.
 Also it is possible to create the container for the output table using the `CommonInterface.create_out_table_definition()`.